ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/writing-documentation.md

 There are many terms commonly used when describing aspects of ARK and related technologies.
 To standardize how documentation is presented to the user and to remove differences across different texts, we have established the following rules for using ARK terminology.

-### Commonly used Technological Concepts and Project Names
+### Commonly Used Technological Concepts and Project Names

 Firstly, the term "ARK" refers to an entire umbrella of concepts and is mainly used as a prefix to describe projects it maintains or supports.